-1.3 Install LISTSERV Maestro 2.0-9
+1.3 Install LISTSERV Maestro 3.0-2

-LISTSERV Maestro 2.0-9 itself consists of three components:
+LISTSERV Maestro 3.0-2 consists of three components:

-- The Maestro User Interface component is the actual user interface for mail jobs, tracking data and recipient lists. - The Maestro Tracker component is the component that collects the tracking events that are generated by recipients of mail that was sent with the Maestro User Interface component. - The Administration Hub component is a central component that stores registry and account information both for the Maestro User Interface and for Maestro Tracker.
+• The Maestro User Interface component is the actual user interface for mail jobs, tracking data, and recipient lists.

+- The Maestro Tracker component is the component that collects the tracking events that are generated by recipients of mail that was sent with the Maestro User Interface component. - The Administration Hub component is a central component that stores registry and account information both for the Maestro User Interface and for Maestro Tracker.

-For a complete LISTSERV Maestro 2.0-9 installation, each of the above components must be installed, and each of them only once.
+For a complete LISTSERV Maestro 3.0-2 installation, each of the above components must be installed, and each of them only once.
 However, the components do not have to be installed on the same server, they can be distributed over several servers.